iSkore/planetStats/notes/portfolioCut.md

     - Light regions: younger (but still ancient).
 Indications of water or ice
     - Least effected by orbital resonance
     - Confirmed interior ocean
-    - Might have asyncronous orbital rotation inside
+    - Might have asynchronous orbital rotation inside
 - **Callisto**
     - Heavily cratered indicating an old surface that might hide a deeply buried ocean
     - Interior is mostly mixed up of metal and rock